nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 they are of the correct format.
 It throws a `HalpmiException` if the parameters entered are invalid.

-For example, validateAddPatient validates the parameter of `add patient` command, ensuring there are 7 parameters, and each of them follow the format.
+For example, validateAddPatient validates the parameter of `add patient` command, ensuring each parameter is in correct format.

 #### `Parser`
 The parser parses the description of the command.
-It first calls the validator class to validate the parameters, and then returns a command if the validation is successful.
+It first checks the number of parameters entered is correct and calls the validator class to validate the parameters, and then returns a command if the validation is successful.

 #### `Storage`